KittyGiraudel/node-legofy/README.md

 # node-legofy

-This project is a Node.js port of [Legofy](https://github.com/JuanPotato/Legofy) from [Juan Potato](https://github.com/JuanPotato).
-Full feature parity is not ensured.
+*This project is a Node.js port of the [Legofy](https://github.com/JuanPotato/Legofy) Python library from [Juan Potato](https://github.com/JuanPotato).
+Full feature and API parity is not ensured.*

-**/!\ This project is not released yet on `npm`, so you would have to fork it in order to use it.**
+LEGOfy aims at converting an image (no GIF support) into a mosaic of 1&times;1 colored bricks.
+It is useless but hell a lot of fun.
+See the [example](#example) for, y’know, an example.

 ## Usage (CLI)